JunkMeal/video-to-ascii/README.md

-# bad-apple-nodejs
+# video-to-ascii
-Plays bad apple in NodeJS command line (other videos too but not too well)
+Plays bad apple (or other videos) in NodeJS command line (other videos too but not too well)

 ## Installation
 ### Works on linux and windows (scripts only for linux)